Battle of Juba (2016): Battle

 The fighting started with an incident on 7 July, as soldiers loyal to Machar were stopped at a checkpoint in Juba's Gudele district.
 Violence erupted, reportedly initiated by government soldiers.
 The incident left five Kiir-loyalist soldiers dead and two soldiers of unspecified affiliation injured.
 In the following night, government troops attacked armored cars belonging to United States diplomats, though nobody was hurt.

 On 8 July, Kiir and Machar met in the presidential palace for a press conference, attempting to defuse the situation.
 As the two talked to journalists, Machar's bodyguards parked their cars next to those of Kiir's Presidential Guard (known as "Tiger Battalion").
-After a short time, both sides started shooting each other.
-It remained unclear who started, as both sides would later blame each other; in any case, both Machar and Kiir loyalists were eager for a fight.
+After a short time, both sides started shooting at each other.
+It remained unclear who started the firefight; both sides would later blame each other.
+In any case, both Machar and Kiir loyalists were eager for a fight.
 Chaos erupted, and Kiir personally saved Machar from death.
 As the fighting temporarily abated, the President brought his rival to a car, shielding him with his own body and ensuring that he could escape.
 Journalist Peter Martell argued that this action was probably not motivated by any sympathy of Kiir for Machar, but the former's belief that it would reflect badly on him if his rival were to be killed at the presidential palace.

 The clashes subsequently spread across the city.
 The army barracks erupted in violence.
 Shooting occurred outside a UN base, where one death was reported.
 Government loyalist forces poured into Juba, eventually securing most of it.
 Fighting on 8 July left 35 SPLM-IO soldiers and 80 government soldiers dead.